wwakabobik/wwakabobik.github.io/content/gaming_first_person_view_party_based_rpg.rst

 Our Time
 ========

 Time doesn't spare anyone.
 And the years that followed were not productive for me in terms of going through RPG games.
 Initially, this was due to the fact that `FPS`_ took over the industry, replaced by numerous open-world actions and survivors.
 In such a world, hard-to-do with such relicts, which must be dealt with, apart from `RTS`_ and RPG have gone to the past, leaving only room for enthusiasts and small `indie`_ projects.
-I regret to miss `Pillars of Ethernity`_ and the `Divinity`_ series in the genre of isometric RPGs, supported only by one powerful and radiant `Larian Studios`_, and the games to think transformed into large-scale `Total War`_ and `Crusaders Kings`_.
+I regret to miss `Pillars of Eternity`_ and the `Divinity`_ series in the genre of isometric RPGs, supported only by one powerful and radiant `Larian Studios`_, and the games to think transformed into large-scale `Total War`_ and `Crusaders Kings`_.
 But, in general, since the beginning of zero in the genre of party RPF nothing remarkable has come out.
 Dungeon crawler has been transformed into simplified `indie`_ mechanics, for example, this is very noticeable in the remarkable `Darkest Dungeon`_.

 .. image:: /assets/images/articles/gaming/first_person_view_party_based_rpg/darkest_dungeon.jpeg
    :alt: Darkest Dungeon